← Back to blog

 Support ticket resolution3-82-5$0.12-0.50Multi-turn with KB search

-Multi-step research agent10-205-10$2-8Context grows with each step
+Multi-step research agent10-205-10$2-8Context grows without management

-Code review agent5-153-8$1-5Large context windows
+Code review agent5-153-8$1-5Large context windows (50-100K tokens)

 The jump from "chatbot" to "agent" is where costs explode.
 A chatbot is one API call.
 An agent is a loop of calls, tool invocations, and context accumulation — and each iteration makes the next one more expensive as the context window grows.